 I’ve been struggling to complete a screenplay these last few weeks, and I’m almost there.
-It is my third screenplay.
+It is my second screenplay.
 And with all the work I’ve put into this story, I’d like to focus this tip on some misinformation that led me down the screenwriter’s path to begin with.

-A dozen years back, after the publication of my first novel, Island Song, I felt dissatisfied with writing novels for two reasons.
+A few years back, after the publication of my first novel, Island Song, I felt dissatisfied with writing novels for two reasons.
 1) A three-hundred-plus page manuscript took me four months to write the first draft, and another dozen-plus months to edit and polish.
 The time involved hardly seemed worth the payoff.
 And 2) Like most unknown authors, I was on my own when it came to marketing my novel, which is something I suck at.

 So I began taking classes in writing screenplays.
 I thought writing screenplays would be easier and faster, since a typical screenplay is only 120 pages or less (general rule is one page for every minute of movie).
 And the way the pages are formatted, there are half as many words per page.
 Simple I thought.
 I also like the idea of turning my finished baby over to a production company and letting them deal with promoting the movie.